statycc/loop-fission/README.md

 * `results/` contains captured benchmark results

-* `utilities/` are from PB/C suite and contains e.g. the benchmarking script.
+* `utilities/` are from PB/C suite and contains e.g. the benchmarking timing script.

 * `run.sh` is a wrapper for the timing script in utilities.
-It adds some command line arguments and options to ease benchmarking full directories of programs.
+It adds some command line arguments and options to ease benchmarking full directories of programs at once.

 ### How to run benchmarks